 Change in taste

 What should I watch for while using this medication?

-Follow your plan from your health care provider for managing an acute asthma attack or bronchospasm (wheezing).
-If you do not get relief from your rescue inhaler, call your health care provider right away.
+Follow your plan from your care team for managing an acute asthma attack or bronchospasm (wheezing).
+If you do not get relief from your rescue inhaler, call your care team right away.

-If you have asthma, you and your health care provider should develop an Asthma Action Plan that is just for you.
+If you have asthma, you and your care team should develop an Asthma Action Plan that is just for you.
 Be sure to know what to do if you are in the yellow (asthma is getting worse) or red (medical alert) zones.

-This medicine may increase your risk of getting an infection.
-Call your health care provider for advice if you get a fever, chills, sore throat, or other symptoms of a cold or flu.
+This medication may increase your risk of getting an infection.
+Call your care team for advice if you get a fever, chills, sore throat, or other symptoms of a cold or flu.
 Do not treat yourself.
 Try to avoid being around people who are sick.
-If you have not had the measles or chickenpox vaccines, tell your health care provider right away if you are around someone with these viruses.
+If you have not had the measles or chickenpox vaccines, tell your care team right away if you are around someone with these viruses.

-Using this medicine for a long time may weaken your bones.
+Using this medication for a long time may weaken your bones.
 The risk of bone fractures may be increased.
-Talk to your health care provider about your bone health.
+Talk to your care team about your bone health.

-This medicine may slow your child's growth if it is taken for a long time at high doses.
-Your health care provider will monitor your child's growth.
+This medication may slow your child's growth if it is taken for a long time at high doses.
+Your care team will monitor your child's growth.